KkarolaS/Budget_App_JS_Project/README.md

 ## Authors and acknowledgment

-The project is a part of Bootcamp HTML&CSS with Future Collars and I'd not be here without all Mentors they're helping me during the learning process.
+The project is a part of Bootcamp JS with Future Collars and I'd not be here without all Mentors they're helping me during the learning process.